top of page

 • Requires Extensive Training: The different frameworks, such as radius, wedges, and six factors, can be overwhelming for new or high-turnover teams.
 This means frequent booster sessions may be needed for some teams.

-• Less Standardized: Program elements vary between organizations, as AVERT adapts to each locations/clients unique risks.
+• Less Standardized: Program elements vary between organizations, as A.V.E.R.T adapts to each location's unique risks.

 • Heavy on Tactics: Focusing strongly on containment and positioning can sometimes take attention away from building emotional rapport.

-• Limited External Recognition: AVERT is not as well known outside the security field, which can make multi-disciplinary incidents more complicated.
+• Limited External Recognition: A.V.E.R.T is not as well known outside the security field, which can complicate multi-disciplinary incidents.

 Nonviolent Crisis Intervention (NCI/CPI): Empathy and Recognition